- Carthage fights for survival against rebellious mercenaries and North Africans in the Mercenary War (241-238 BCE);

 In 241 BCE, Hamilcar Barcas, the undefeated Carthaginian commander, had marched his forces from Mount Eryx to Lilybaeum and had laid down his command there.
 A certain Gisgo had been charged with repatriating the troops, one detachment at a time, to Africa where they would be paid and subsequently discharged.
 But there was a problem: Carthage was desperately short of funds at the time, a predicament no doubt exacerbated by the indemnity of 3.200 talents that she had to pay Rome.
 The Carthaginian authorities had hoped that the troops would settle for less than their usual wages.
 To be able to address them all at the same time, the soldiers were billeted in Carthage itself, where they awaited the arrival of more of their comrades from Sicily.
 This was not a good idea.
 Soon the behaviour of the men got out of hand.
 The Carthaginian authorities then decided to order the soldiers to take their families and move to Sicca, now the city of El Kef in Tunisia.
 This was another bad idea.
 Not only were the soldiers again concentrated on one location, the authorities could now no longer use their wives and children as hostages.

 Hanno, commander of the Carthaginian army in Africa, was sent to the troops to appease them.
 What he found was a ragged band of Spaniards, Celts, Ligurians, Balears, Greeks from Italy and Sicily and native North Africans (‘Libyans’ in sources like Polybius).
-Many would have been mercenaries, but the North-Africans were troops supplied by Carthage’s allies, the Berber cities and villages subjugated and dominated by the Carthaginians.
+Many would have been mercenaries, but the North Africans were troops provided by Carthage’s allies, the Berber cities and villages subjugated and dominated by the Carthaginians.
 So although the ensuing conflict is usually called the Mercenary War, not all of them were hired soldiers.
 All of them wanted to be paid, however, and none of them wanted to listen to Hanno.
 The mercenaries – some 20.000 if we are to believe Polybius – now marched on Carthage itself and made camp near Tunis, the site of Regulus’ defeat against Xanthippos in 255 BCE.
 They were just 20 kilometres away from Carthage and the situation for the Carthaginians was grave indeed.
 They had always relied on mercenaries and allied troops to fight their wars, and were now dependent on hastily conscripted citizens with very little combat experience.

 All Carthage could do was negotiate, but the mercenaries had become overconfident and kept making new and disproportionate demands.
 Things were beginning to look a bit brighter when, probably in 240 BCE, Gisgo arrived in Africa to settle the dispute.
 He was held in high regard by the mercenaries and was obviously a brave man.
 Gigso harangued the mercenaries and ultimately proceeded to pay them their wages, one ethnic group at a time.
 The rebellion could now easily have petered out, had not a runaway slave from Campania named Spendius and a Libyan named Matho intervened.
 The latter was afraid that once the rebel army had dispersed, the Carthaginians would exact revenge against the native Berber population for their participation in the rebellion.
 This conflict was not just about honour and pay.
-For many North-Africans, the Carthaginians were still invaders from Phoenicia, who had occupied their lands.
-They probably had good reasons to be angry.
+For many North Africans, the Carthaginians were still invaders from Phoenicia, who had occupied their lands.
+They probably had good reason to be angry.
 During the First Punic War half of their harvest had been claimed by the Carthaginian authorities and their cities had been subjected to double taxation without exemptions.
-The North-Africans were livid, and the desire to rid Africa of a foreign oppressor became part of the Mercenary War.
+The North Africans were livid, and the desire to rid Africa of a foreign oppressor became part of the Mercenary War.

 Suddenly, Gisgo was accused of having postponed the compensation for the horses and corn.
 It was a flimsy pretext, but Gisgo and his attendants were taken prisoner and the rebels appointed Spendius and Matho as their leaders.
-Matho now sent envoys to other cities in North-Africa, calling upon them to liberate themselves from Carthaginian oppression.
+Matho now sent envoys to other cities in North Africa, calling upon them to liberate themselves from Carthaginian oppression.
 Many cities joined the rebellion, but Utica and Hippo Diarrythos initially remained loyal to Carthage.
 Carthage itself now began recruiting new mercenaries, arming citizens, training cavalry squadrons and equipping whatever was left of the fleet.
-But the Carthaginians were hopelessly outnumbered by the rebel forces who, according to Polybius, had an army of several thousand mercenaries augmented by some 70.000 North-Africans.
+But the Carthaginians were hopelessly outnumbered by the rebel forces who, according to Polybius, had an army of several thousand mercenaries augmented by some 70.000 North Africans.

-These numbers are no doubt inflated, and although the rebels were capable of simultaneously laying siege to Utica and Hippo Diarrythos and keeping a tight grip on Tunis as well (see the map above), most of their soldiers – especially the North-Africans – were probably raw recruits.
+These numbers are no doubt inflated, and although the rebels were capable of simultaneously laying siege to Utica and Hippo Diarrythos and keeping a tight grip on Tunis as well (see the map above), most of their soldiers – especially the North Africans – were probably raw recruits.
 Spendius and Matho may have been experienced, but they had never held high command.
-The Carthaginians on the other hand, although outnumbered, were vastly superior as regarded cavalry and elephants and these would play a vital role in the upcoming war.
+The Carthaginians on the other hand, although outnumbered, were vastly superior in cavalry and elephants and these would play a vital role in the upcoming war.
 But most of all, Carthage would soon see the return of its ablest commander to Africa.

 The Mercenary War begins